 Days 2 & 3 — Andasibe-Mantadia National Park

-of walks and hikes, and keep your eye out for 14 lemur species as well as birds including the
+of hikes, and keep your eye out for 14 lemur species as well as birds, such as the

 Day 4 — Analamazaotra/Antsirabe